ietf-wg-alto/draft-alto-oam-yang/introduction.md

 [](#alto-stats-model).
 Some examples of how to extend this data model for specific ALTO server implementations are shown in [](#alto-ext-model).

+The YANG data models in this document conform to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.

 # Requirements Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",